Industry Trends NZ Real Estate AI

 Video marketing is no longer optional, but editing long property walkthroughs is exhausting.

-• How it works: Opus Clip takes your standard, 3-minute horizontal property tour video and uses AI to automatically chop it into 5 or 6 high-energy, 15-second vertical clips for TikTok and Instagram Reels.
+• How it works: Opus Clip can take a longer horizontal property tour video and help turn it into shorter vertical clips for TikTok and Instagram Reels, depending on the current feature set.

 Tool 2: The Data Powerhouse – Relab